asemic-horizon/sursis/readme.md

 The particular conceit of `Sursis` is that this journal is not written sequentially, but as a network/graph.
 (It's been recently compared to mind-mapping, but without exception every such tool seems to expect you to figure out a tree-like outline. `Sursis` is much, much more general if that's the comparison to be made).

 Sursis runs locally.
 My personal suggestion is to set it up on a cheap VPS/Digital Ocean-type VM so you'll be able to use it on your phone.
 I've been having great fun with it from day zero and polishing it a little more each day.
+(The screenshots below are very out of date.)

 ## Input modes